Săveni

-The town administers five villages: Bodeasa, Bozieni, Chișcăreni, Petricani and Sat Nou.

-The town's main educational centers are the "Școala Gimnazială Nr.1 Săveni" elementary and middle school, with an old decrepit building from the early 1900' which functioned as a jewish school, and the "Liceul Teoretic Dr. Mihai Ciucă", which is a elementary and high school.
+The town's main educational centers are the "Școala Gimnazială Nr.1 Săveni" elementary and middle school, with an old decrepit building from the early 1900' which functioned as a Jewish school, and the "Liceul Teoretic Dr. Mihai Ciucă", which is an elementary and high school.

 The "Spitalul Orășenesc Săveni" is the local hospital.
 The old cinema "Patria" was recently rehabilitated with funds and has become a modern "Casă de Cultură".
+There is an archaeology museum located in the town.